Birding in the San Juan Islands: Bird-Watching Tours & Trips

 Mark Lewis, the senior author of “Birding in the San Juan Islands”, leads personalized birding trips suited for all levels of bird watchers.
-Mark has been living in the San Juan Islands for three decades, while conducting research on birds and marine mammals, teaching natural history classes, and guiding sea kayak tours.
-He is the founder of Sea Quest Expeditions and Zoetic Research.
+Mark has been living in the San Juan Islands for four decades, at times conducting research on birds and marine mammals, teaching natural history classes, and guiding sea kayak tours.
+He is the founder of Sea Quest Kayak Tours and Zoetic Research.

 Some of our specialty species include three species of cormorants, including the Brandt’s and Pelagic; virtually all species of North American waterfowl, including Harlequin Ducks and Trumpeter Swans; easily accessible nesting Peregrine Falcons; a pair of breeding Bald Eagles for each mile of shoreline; rocky shore specialists such as Black Oystercatchers, Wandering Tattlers, and Surfbirds; a dozen species of gulls, including Thayer’s; a variety of alcids, including Marbled and Ancient Murrelets, Pigeon Guillemots, Rhinoceros Auklets, Common Murres, and Tufted Puffins; and a variety of smaller sought after species, such as the Rufous Hummingbird, Pacific-slope Flycatcher, Chestnut-backed Chickadee, Hutton’s Vireo, Varied Thrush, Townsend’s Warbler, “Sooty” Fox Sparrow, Golden-crowned Sparrow, and Red Crossbill.

 Other Birding Tours Locations & Bird-watching Trips in Washington State

 Birding trips are also available in eastern Washington, the Olympic Mountains, Pacific Ocean coast, Puget Sound and elsewhere in the Pacific Northwest region.
 Click on the links below to learn about our other Washington bird watching tour locations: